Alternative Strategies for Discussion Boards

 Students are then asked to respond by adopting an opposing side.
 They can be prompted to ask questions, provide counter arguments and evidence, or concede specific points.

 This format is a great technique for discussions with no correct answer.
-Consider debates in courses that are heavy in theory as students may adopt and debate different perspectives throughout the semester.
+Consider debates in courses that are heavy in theory, as students may adopt and debate different perspectives throughout the semester.

 In correspondence drafts on discussion boards, students may be asked to author a workforce-relevant piece of correspondence.
 For example, in a business course, students could be asked to craft a memo or an email to a particular audience.
 In an education course, students could be asked to format a grant proposal.